Meet PSNet's Editorial Team

 Dr. Shaikh completed her medical education at Goa Medical College, India and pediatric residency at Albert Einstein College of Medicine, New York.
 She earned an MPH from the University of Medicine and Dentistry of New Jersey and a master’s degree in Clinical Research from the University of California Davis.
 She trained in quality improvement at the Institute for Healthcare Improvement, Intermountain Healthcare, and Johns Hopkins Medicine.

 Dr. Garth Utter is a Professor in the Department of Surgery at the University of California, Davis.
-He joined the U.C.
-Davis faculty in 2005 and has remained clinically active as a trauma and acute care surgeon and surgical intensivist.
+He joined the UC Davis faculty in 2005 and has remained clinically active as a trauma and acute care surgeon and surgical intensivist.
 Dr. Utter has research interests in a variety of clinical and health services topics.
 He has helped evaluate and refine the function of several of the Agency for Healthcare Research and Quality (AHRQ) Patient Safety Indicators through AHRQ and Centers for Medicare & Medicaid Services-funded contracts.
 He also has focused on the application of the International Classification of Diseases, 10th Revision, Clinical Modification and Procedure Coding System in surgical outcomes research.
-He has an interest in single-center randomized trials, of which he has completed five on such topics as motivational interviewing as a means to reduce injury risk, chest tube management, and type of fluid resuscitation for acutely injured patients.
+He has an interest in single-center randomized trials, of which he has completed five on such topics as motivational interviewing to reduce injury risk, chest tube management, and type of fluid resuscitation for acutely injured patients.

 Dr. Utter completed his medical education at the University of California, San Francisco, residency in general surgery at the University of California, Davis, and fellowship in trauma and surgical critical care at the University of Washington/Harborview Medical Center.
 During fellowship, Dr. Utter earned a Master of Science degree in Epidemiology.

 Meghan Weyrich is a health policy research associate with the University of California, Davis Center for Healthcare Policy and Research.
-She has extensive experience managing research projects of varying scales and complexities, particularly in the areas of patient safety and evidence-based practice.
+She has extensive experience managing research projects of varying scales and complexities, particularly in the areas of patient safety, quality measurement, and evidence-based practice.
 She currently supports work involving the Agency for Healthcare Research and Quality (AHRQ) and Centers for Medicare and Medicaid (CMS) and their respective quality indicator and patient safety programs.
 Ms. Weyrich works with the Kaiser Permanente Evidence-based Practice Center (EPC) to produce systematic evidence reviews for AHRQ that are used by the U.S. Preventive Services Task Force to update their clinical preventive service recommendations in primary care.
 She is also a contributor to the California Health Benefits Review Program (CHBRP), providing medical effectiveness analyses of proposed California legislation impacting health insurance benefit mandates.
 Ms. Weyrich earned her MPH from Boston University.